mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		  10   1H7vVTk4ejUbQXw45I6g5qvPBSe9bsjDqh
 		}

+Note that the address range ‘1-10’ specified on the command line is included in the resulting filename.

-NOTE: As of version 0.9.2, MMGen supports Segwit.
-To generate Segwit addresses, add `--type segwit` to the command line.
-Segwit address files are distinguished from Legacy ones by the ‘-S’ in the filename:
+NOTE: MMGen supports Segwit addresses as of version 0.9.2 and compressed P2PKH addresses as of version 0.9.3.
+To generate Segwit or compressed addresses, add `--type=segwit` or `--type=compressed` to the command line.
+Segwit and compressed address files are distinguished from Legacy ones by an added ‘-S’ and ‘-C’ in the filenames:

 		$ mmgen-addrgen --type segwit 1-10
 		...